Erasiel/algds-eng/exercises/07_trees/exercises_07_trees.md

 ### Exercise 3

-How can we represent rooted trees?
+How can we represent rooted trees with unbounded branching (i.e. the number of children of every node is unbounded)?
 Describe and illustrate at least two approaches.
 Can we represent binary trees differently?

 ---